 This resource aims to guide your clinical assessment, with the inclusion of a Question & Answer section on frequently encountered scenarios and a Top Tips section to aid teaching of musculoskeletal skills.
 Links are provided throughout primarily to the Paediatric Musculoskeletal Matters (PMM) Portfolio and other useful websites for further evidence-based information.
-PMM is a completely free resource and registering will grant open access to all resources including videos.
+PMM is a completely free and open resource - no registration is required.